silverton-io/buz-docs/docs/introduction/what-is-buz.md

 ***

 # When To Use Buz
-- **You want to collect data from multiple sources using a single, fully-OSS system.**
+- **You want to collect data from multiple sources or protocols using a single, fully-OSS system.**
     - Event-tracking SDK's like Snowplow Analytics (Segment and others coming soon)
     - Self-describing payloads
     - Webhooks